CRD716/canvas-antidetect/README.md

 ## How it works

-Canvas has an `event_manager` which track user interactions.
+Canvas has an `event_manager` which tracks user interactions.

 The `page_focused`, `page_blurred`, and `visibilitychange` events are registered with jquery in `event_tracker.js`: